 Bright Local conducted an SEO Citations Study, which examined over 120,000 businesses.
 Companies that scored in the top ten of search results had an average of 81 citations each.
 The highest-ranking businesses carried the most citations.
 For instance, those companies that scored the number-one spot in their local pack had an average of 86 citations, while those that ranked 10th had 75.

 Another thing small business owners should consider is how relevant each directory is for their listings.
 Companies are unique.
 They serve different purposes and offer a range of products and services to their customers.
 So, entrepreneurs must remember that directories that work well for another company may not be relevant for your business.
 For instance, an electrician wouldn’t use the sign up for the same citation directories as a coffee shop owner.
 A clothing retail wouldn’t use identical directories as a plumbing service.
 You can use this site to find one that’s right for you.

 You don’t need to submit citations to every directory.
 Only the largest directories and the ones relevant for your business.
-Your business can work with a professional SEO service, like Dialed-In Local, to create a custom citation building plan that fits your business.
+Your business can work with a professional SEO service, like Dialed In Web, to create a custom citation building plan that fits your business.
 It will provide your business with a better rate of investment (ROI).
 These services also help your company appear in listings relevant to your industry.

 What Directories Should I Consider?

 The largest directories are still essential for search engine rankings, but the ones that matter the most are ones relevant to the industry.
 These are sites that customers will use when searching for your products and services.